hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/sysadmin_guide/grafana_configuration.md

----
-title: Using Grafana to Display Sawtooth Metrics
+# Using Grafana to Display Sawtooth Metrics
----

 This procedure describes how to display Sawtooth metrics with [Grafana](https://grafana.com), using